huaweicloud/terraform-provider-huaweicloud/docs/resources/ces_alarmrule.md

     + notification: indicates that a notification will be sent to the user.
     + autoscaling: indicates that a scaling action will be triggered.

-* `notification_list` - (Optional, List) specifies the list of objects to be notified if the alarm status changes, the maximum length is 5.
+* `notification_list` - (Required, List) specifies the list of objects to be notified if the alarm status changes, the maximum length is 5.
 If `type` is set to *notification*, the value of notification_list cannot be empty.
 If `type` is set to *autoscaling*, the value of notification_list must be **[]** and the value of namespace must be *SYS.AS*.